samplecount/methcla/README.md

-# Haskell client libraries and scripts

-This directory contains various Haskell libraries and scripts that are used to control the Mescaline audio engine.
+# Methcla - Mobile sound engine

+Methcla is a light-weight, efficient sound engine for mobile devices, see our [website](http://methc.la) for the full picture.

-### Building the sound engine
+## Building the sound engine

+Our build system is written in Haskell and you need to install at least the [Haskell platform](http://www.haskell.org/platform/) and [cabal-dev](http://hackage.haskell.org/package/cabal-dev) before building Methcla.

 In the `engine` subdirectory execute